Skip to content

 the problem

 A vault you have to leave your browser to use is a vault you stop using.
-But most extensions cache secrets locally, turning the browser into the soft underbelly.
+But a local copy your organization can neither withdraw nor audit turns the browser into the soft underbelly.

 What it does